typefully/minimal-twitter/README.md

 - **Add to Microsoft Edge**: **[Available as a Microsoft Edge Add-on](https://microsoftedge.microsoft.com/addons/detail/mghjldihobnccoppgcgfelpdpffmebjn)**

 ![Screenshots](./assets/screenshots.png)

+Minimal Theme for Twitter is a browser extension originally made by [Thomas Wang](https://thomas.wang/), and now developed by the [Typefully](https://typefully.com/?ref=minimal-twitter) team.

 To contribute and/or see development instructions, go to [CONTRIBUTING](./.github/CONTRIBUTING.md).